Great Pyrenees Temperament & Personality Guide

 The Great Pyrenees is known for being a low-energy working breed with a distinctive personality.
 As a working breed, they are loyal, protective, and often form strong bonds with their primary caretaker.

-With a typical weight of 85-160 lbs and lifespan of 10-12 yrs, the Great Pyrenees requires thoughtful care tailored to their specific breed characteristics.
-The Great Pyrenees occupies a unique position among large breeds, weighing 85-160 lbs and carrying a temperament shaped by the working group's heritage.
+The Great Pyrenees typically weighs 85-160 lbs and lives 10-12 yrs; owner results track strongly to how seriously the breed's unique health and temperament traits are taken.
+The Great Pyrenees stands out among large breeds, weighing 85-160 lbs and carrying a temperament shaped by the working group's heritage.

 Breed-Specific Health Profile: Research identifies bloat, hip dysplasia, bone cancer as conditions with higher prevalence in Great Pyreneess.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Great Pyrenees's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Great Pyrenees.

 Household Integration

-Breed characteristics offer a useful starting point, though every pet develops its own individual quirks.
+Breed traits give you a general idea, but every pet has its own personality.
 Great Pyreneess with low energy levels are more laid-back but still need daily engagement.

 Social Behavior with Pets